mailgun/wordpress-plugin/readme.md

 == Changelog ==

+= 2.1.2 (2024-11-17): =
+- Fixed code.
+Removed line that try to connect not existing file.
+Fixed versions in the plugin

 = 2.1.1 (2024-08-17): =
 - Added fallback to regular mail in case or error during sending email vua API